projectara/greybus-spec/source/special.rst

     authentically containing an AP.
 Non-AP Modules respond with no authentication data (*auth_size* is 0).

+.. c:function:: int get_manifest_size(u16 *size);

+    This Operation is used by the AP to discover the size of a module's Interface Manifest.
+This is used after the SVC has discovered which Module contains the AP.
+The response to this Operation contains the size of the manifest, which is used by the AP to fetch the manifest later.
+This operation is only initiated by the AP.

 .. c:function:: int connected(u16 cport_id);

     This Operation is used to notify an Interface that a Greybus